 Are you an animator?
 An aspiring one?
-Film Independent’s is currently accepting applications, through August 30, for the 2022 LAIKA Animation Fellowship, which provides a $10,000 production grants to produce a stop-motion animated short film in Project Involve.
+Film Independent’s is currently accepting applications, through August 30, for the 2022 LAIKA Animation Fellowship, which provides a production grant to produce a stop-motion animated short film in Project Involve.
 Emerging filmmakers with a focus in animation and who come from diverse backgrounds and communities underrepresented in film and television are invited to apply today.

 To help tout this incredible opportunity, we’re taking a look back at one of our favorite Directors Close-Up events of all time: our super-fun panel with LAIKA Studios about the production and release of their critically acclaimed 2016 film Kubo and the Two Strings, then currently nominated for an Oscar.
 A Versuib of this blog originally ran in 2017.

 On most film shoots, capturing an average of just five or six seconds of useable footage per day would be serious cause for alarm.
 Not so for LAIKA Studios, for whom this scant total represents an enormously productive day at the office.
 After all, the Portland, OR-based studio is famous for its work in stop-motion— long regarded as perhaps the most maddeningly slow-moving and detail-oriented form of filmmaking ever conceived.
 But LAIKA’s dogged insistence at doing things their own way (and at their own pace) has resulted in some of the most unique and beloved animated features of the last 15 years.